sollecitom/software-product-development-blog/content/posts/2024/2024-01-08-DRAFT-next-post.md

 ## Final words

-If you only take one thing from this post let it be this: you cannot evaluate a practice in isolation.
+If you only take one thing from this post, let it be this: you cannot evaluate a practice in isolation.
 You should always evaluate alternative end-to-end systems of work, because the effectiveness depends on how the various parts work together.

 So next time you encounter a practice you're curious about, don't try to introduce it in your existing way of working.
 Instead, try to understand what it enables, and to think at how you could build a different way of working, given this new possibility.